Consumers nationwide can now place credit freezes for free. Here’s everything you need to know…

 Credit companies and automakers didn’t like the idea of credit freezes because it limited a consumer’s impulse buying privileges.
 If a buyer’s credit was frozen, they couldn’t on a whim go into a dealership and purchase a car because they wouldn’t be able to run their credit in order to finance a purchase.
 If they were shopping, they couldn’t open up a credit card at the register and save 10 percent.
 These businesses fought off the idea of credit freezes in state legislature through lobbying.
 But they eventually lost the fight.

-Because it was handled on a state-by-state basis, each state created their own rules and stipulations.
+Because it was handled on a state-by-state basis, each state created its own rules and stipulations.
 Some states offered free credit freezes and unfreezes to everyone, while others charged a fee of up to $30, or $10 for each freeze or unfreeze.

 Most states did offer free credit freezes to individuals who were directly impacted by credit fraud or identity theft.
 However, the individual would have to show more than just that their information had been stolen.
 Consumers were usually required to show that their identity or credit had been used to make purchases or open new accounts.
 The onus was on the victim, who had to file a police report and submit that as proof to receive the free credit freeze.